NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Instrument Design and Operations

 This collimated beam of laser-cooled Rb and K atoms is captured in the science region by a three-dimensional MOT formed by circularly-polarized laser beams along three orthogonal axes and centered on a quadrupole magnetic field formed by a pair of current coils in the anti-Helmholtz configuration.
-After further laser cooling followed by optical pumping to a pure magnetic field-sensitive state, the atoms are transferred to the atom chip-based magnetic potential, where rf or microwave forced evaporative cooling is employed to reach the transition to a Bose condensate.
-After release from the magnetic trap, ultra-cold atoms are imaged using absorption imaging, where a laser pulse resonant with the atomic transition probes the density distribution of the expanded atom cloud to reveal the initial momentum state of the atomic ensemble.
+After further laser cooling followed by optical pumping to a pure magnetic field-sensitive state, the atoms are transferred to the atom chip-based magnetic potential, where RF or microwave forced evaporative cooling is employed to reach the transition to a BEC\@.
+After release from the magnetic trap, ultra\-cold atoms are imaged using absorption imaging, where a laser pulse resonant with the atomic transition probes the density distribution of the expanded atom cloud to reveal the initial momentum state of the atomic ensemble.

 Two imaging subsystems are provided within the Science Module to allow absorption imaging along orthogonal axes, either parallel or perpendicular to the atom chip.
 The wide-field imaging subsystem employs a large diameter (12 mm FW($1/e^2$)M) laser beam aligned just below the atom chip to provide a wide field of view.
-The orthogonal ``through-chip'' imaging axis has a much smaller beam, and makes use of the high optical quality window at the center of the atom chip.
-Both cameras used for absorption imaging employ a near-infrared enhanced scientific CMOS sensor, with a quantum efficiency of approximately 35\% at the resonant absorption wavelength of 780~nm for Rb.
+The orthogonal through-chip imaging axis has a much smaller beam, and makes use of the high optical quality window at the center of the atom chip.
+Both cameras employ a near-infrared enhanced scientific CMOS sensor, with a quantum efficiency of approximately 35\% at the resonant absorption wavelengths for Rb and K\@.